-In the above description the number of iterations $n$ was chosen by the user but there was no guarantee that the real (double) zone diagram will be approximated well by $I^{(n)}$ or $O^{(n)}$.
-However, since the algorithm converges to the double zone diagram by Theorem \ref{thm:AlgUniConvex}, then given $\epsilon>0$, there is a number $n_0$, depending only on $\epsilon$, such that for any $n\geq n_0$, the regions of any iteration $I^{(n)}$ and $O^{(n)}$ will be at Hausdorff distance of at most $\epsilon$ from the limit regions.
+In the above description the number of iterations $n$ was chosen by the users but there was no guarantee that the real (double) zone diagram will be approximated well by $I^{(n)}$ or $O^{(n)}$.
+However, since the algorithm converges to the double zone diagram according to Theorem \bref{thm:AlgUniConvex} above, then given $\epsilon>0$, there is a number $n_0$, depending only on $\epsilon$, such that for any integer $n\geq n_0$ the regions of $I^{(n)}$ and $O^{(n)}$ will be at Hausdorff distance of at most $\epsilon$ from the limit regions.
 Hence, if one can compute $n_0(\epsilon)$, then one can know in advance the corresponding needed initial error parameters.
 Unfortunately, it is not clear how to estimate $n_0(\epsilon)$ and this is a major open problem.

-\section{A byproduct: Topological properties of Voronoi cells}
+\section{A byproduct: topological properties of Voronoi cells}